-Intent: To prioritize the regulation and limiting of stationary and mobile sources of air pollution, and support techniques and technologies that will reduce emissions within the City and region.
+Intent: To limit stationary and mobile sources of air pollution, and support techniques and technologies that will reduce emissions within the City and region.

-- IRC-7.1 The City will protect its air quality and seek to improve overall respiratory health for residents through regulation of private and commercial, stationary, and mobile sources of air pollution. - IRC-7.2 The City supports land use and transportation strategies to reduce driving rates and resulting air pollution, including pollution from commercial and passenger vehicles. - IRC-7.3 The City will promote fuel efficiency and cleaner fuels for vehicles as well as construction and maintenance equipment by requesting that City contractors provide cleaner fleets. - IRC-7.5 The City should discourage the use of equipment with two-stroke engines and publicize the benefits and importance of alternative technologies. - IRC-7.6 The City will support increased local access to cleaner fuels and cleaner energy by encouraging fueling stations that provide cleaner fuels and energy to the community. - IRC-7.7 The City will collaborate with other agencies within the region to improve air quality and meet or exceed state and federal air quality standards through regional efforts to reduce air pollution from mobile sources, including trucks and passenger vehicles.
+- IRC-7.1 Seek to improve overall respiratory health for residents through regulation of stationary and mobile sources of air pollution, as feasible. - IRC-7.2 Support land use and transportation strategies to reduce driving rates and resulting air pollution, including pollution from commercial and passenger vehicles. - IRC-7.3 Promote fuel efficiency and cleaner fuels for vehicles as well as construction and maintenance equipment by requesting that City contractors provide cleaner fleets. - IRC-7.4 Prohibit combustion or gasoline powered engines in leaf blowers. - IRC-7.5 Discourage the use of equipment with two-stroke engines and publicize the benefits and importance of alternative technologies. - IRC-7.6 Support increased local access to cleaner fuels and cleaner energy by encouraging fueling stations that provide cleaner fuels and energy to the community. - IRC-7.7 When possible, collaborate with other agencies within the region to improve air quality and meet or exceed state and federal air quality standards through regional efforts to reduce air pollution from mobile sources, including trucks and passenger vehicles.